 In the SZRLF, the period between settlement and recruitment into the fishable biomass is estimated to be about five years, while undersized individuals are observed in catches after approximately four years.
-Between 2014 and 2019, with the exception of 2016, puerulus settlement indices (PSIs; no. of puerulus/collector) have been near the long-term averages (Figure 6), indicating that recruitment to the fishery will be close to the long-term average in the short-to-medium term.
-In 2019, the estimate was 1.32 puerulus/collector.
+Between 2014 and 2019, with the exception of 2016, puerulus settlement indices (PSIs; no. of puerulus/collector) have been near the long-term averages (Figure 6), indicating that recruitment to the fishery is likely to be close to the long-term average in the short-to-medium term.
+In 2020, the estimate was 2.23 puerulus/collector.

-Figure 6 Puerulus settlement index (PSI) (mean ±SE) in the SZRLF from 1991 to 2019.
+Figure 6 Puerulus settlement index (PSI) (mean ±SE) in the SZRLF from 1991 to 2020.